xao0isb/shopify-send-file-to-shop-with-ruby-on-rails/README.md

-Demo project for "[Shopify - send file to shop with Ruby on Rails]([url](https://dev.to/xao0isb/shopify-send-file-to-shop-with-ruby-on-rails-44i7))" article
+Demo project for "[Shopify - upload file to shop with Ruby on Rails]([url](https://dev.to/xao0isb/shopify-send-file-to-shop-with-ruby-on-rails-44i7))" article

 # Local run